Unsupervised Constitutive Model Discovery from Sparse and Noisy Data: Unsupervised Constitutive Model Discovery

 Both VFM \eqref{eq:VFM} and EUCLID \eqref{eq:euclid_1} rely on the availability of full-field data $\vecy$.
 To address this limitation, we propose an iterative framework based on stochastic forward modeling, Bayesian inference, and sparse regression.
 The complete pipeline is summarized in \autoref{fig:graphical_illustration} and proceeds as follows:

 \begin{enumerate} \item \textbf{Uncertainty propagation:} For given material parameters $\veckappa$ and uncertain boundary traction \( \overline{\tent}_{\text{N}}(\xi) \), a stochastic boundary value problem is solved (see~\autoref{sec:PaperC_Forward_Modeling}).
-Its solution is referred to as the forecasted displacement field \( \vecu^{\text{f}}(\xi) \) that obeys the state equation:
+Its solution is referred to as the nodal forecasted displacement field \( \vecu^{\text{f}} \in \mathbb{R}^{\ngdof} \) that follows from the state equation:

-\item \textbf{Bayesian state update (statFEM):} Given the observational data \( \vecy \) and the forecast \( \vecu^{\text{f}} \), the observation model~\eqref{eq:PaperC_obs_eq} is used to perform a Bayesian update of the displacement field using statFEM.
-The assimilated state $\vecu^{\text{a}}$ with posterior density $f_{\vecu^{\text{a}}}$ determined using the observation equation \eqref{eq:PaperC_obs_eq} yielding:
+\item \textbf{Bayesian state update (statFEM):} Given the observational data \( \vecy \) and the forecast \( \vecu^{\text{f}}\), the observation model~\eqref{eq:PaperC_obs_eq} is used to perform a Bayesian update of the displacement field using \mbox{statFEM.} The assimilated nodal state \( \vecu^{\text{a}} \in \mathbb{R}^{\ngdof} \), with posterior density \( f_{\vecu^{\text{a}}} \), is determined from the observation equation~\eqref{eq:PaperC_obs_eq}, yielding:

-Here, \( \vecmu_{\vecu^{\text{a}}} \) and \( \matC_{\vecu^{\text{a}}} \) denote the posterior mean and covariance of the assimilated state, see~\autoref{sec:PaperC_Statistical_Inference} for details.
+Here, \( \vecmu_{\vecu^{\text{a}}} \in \mathbb{R}^{\ngdof} \) and \( \matC_{\vecu^{\text{a}}} \in \mathbb{R}^{\ngdof \times \ngdof}\) denote the posterior mean and covariance of the assimilated state, see~\autoref{sec:PaperC_Statistical_Inference} for details.

-\item \textbf{Convergence check:} The Root Mean Squared Error (RMSE) between assimilated state \( \vecmu_{\vecz} = \matO(\vecmu_{\vecu^{\text{a}}}) \) at sensor locations and data $\vecy$ is defined as:
+\item \textbf{Convergence check:} The Root Mean Squared Error (RMSE) between assimilated state \( \vecmu_{\vecz} = \matH \, \vecmu_{\vecu^{\text{a}}} \) at sensor locations and data $\vecy$ is defined as:

 Convergence is defined by thresholding:

 We continue with Step~4 until convergence is reached.

 \item \textbf{statFEM-VFM / statFEM-EUCLID:} Material parameters \( \veckappa \) are estimated via VFM \eqref{eq:VFM} or EUCLID \eqref{eq:euclid_1}, subject to the stochastic observation equation: